Omni Calculator logo

 The day is over — the sunset came and went, and it's already dark!
 We hope you had a safe and entertaining day on the snow, alone, with your kids or whoever you love.
 Now go get something warm — maybe in front of a fireplace!

 Did you wake up to a thick blanket of snow ❄?
 It may be the perfect day for sledding 🛷!
 Check if the hill you and your kids are going to sled on is safe with our calculator.
-A little bit of science can help keeping one of the best days of the winter from a bad turn.
+A little bit of science can help keep one of the best days of the winter from a bad turn.

-Waxed wood on dry snow
+Waxed wood sled on snow.

 Sliding down the slope